canmod/macpan-workshop/companion-materials.md

 guide you to experiment with these models, helping you uncover their structure and applications in a variety of public health contexts.

-To list available models in the macpan2 library, use the following
+To list available models in the macpan2 library:
-command:

 ``` r
 show_models()
 ```

+<BMB> Can this table be auto-generated?</BMB>
 | Directory                                                                                                                    | Title                    | Description                                                                                                     |
 |:-----------------------------------------------------------------------------------------------------------------------------|:-------------------------|:----------------------------------------------------------------------------------------------------------------|
 | [awareness](https://github.com/canmod/macpan2/tree/main/inst/starter_models/awareness)                                       | Awareness Models         | Behaviour modifications in response to death                                                                    |